Frequent Urination: 13 Possible Causes (& How to Stop It)

 Some medications used to treat heart conditions like furosemide, spirinolactone and aldactone can lead to urinary frequency.

-What to do: If you notice urinary frequency after using medication, you should communicate this to the doctor, so that your symptom is assessed and alternative medication or dosing can be considered.
+How to stop it: If you notice urinary frequency after using medication, you should communicate this to the doctor, so that your symptom is assessed and alternative medication or dosing can be considered.

 3. Urinary tract infection (UTI)